Meromorphic Convexity on Complex Manifolds: A Sufficient Condition for a Long to Be an M -Manifold

 is satisfied; \item the inequality

 persists; and \item The hypersurfaces $Z(f_2)$ and $Z(g_2)$ have an intersection multiplicity of one at each of their points of intersection within $\overline{B}_1$. \end{itemize}

-Note that, in view of Hurwitz's theorem, the number of indeterminacy points of $m_2$ within $\overline{B}_0$ is bounded above by $\sum_{j=0}^{N_0}d_j\cdot e_j$.
+Once again, Hurwitz's theorem asserts that the number of indeterminacy points of $m_2$ within $\overline{B}_0$ is bounded above by $\sum_{j=0}^{N_0}d_j\cdot e_j$.
 In particular, this implies that after finitely many steps in the inductive process to follow, the number of indeterminacy points contained within $\overline{B}_0$ will stabilize.